Noahsignt/blackout/README.md

 Deployed using an Akamai Nanode.
 Simple, cheap Virtual Private Server solution.
 Systemd used to boot the Go server up.
 DuckDNS used for DNS routing.

+#### Important Links
 `http://blackout-be.duckdns.org:8080/`
 `https://cloud.linode.com/linodes/78840807/metrics`

+#### CI/CD
+GitHub Actions is used for automated deployment.
+Workflow SSHs in, pulls the merged code from main, rebuilds the Go binary and then restarts the server (managed via systemd).

 ### Testing
 `go test ./integration`